Larvitar/MoodeIrRemote/README.md

 You can test your setup in command line using [PiIR#command-line-usage](https://github.com/ts1/PiIR#command-line-usage).

+# USB Remotes
+Most standard USB remotes register themselves as a keyboard and send standard keyboard key commands.
+Basic media keys are defined in <code>usb_keyboard.json</code> config.
+If this does not work for you try registering a new USB remote using [remotes configuration](#remotes-configuration).

+Remember to enable <code>enable_usb_remote</code> in config and add <code>usb_keyboard.json</code> to <code>remotes</code> list.
+Keep in mind that the script will register key events from ALL connected USB keyboards.

+**Note:** After connecting/disconnecting your remote restart of the script is required.

 # Configuration
 Configuration is stored in <code>config.json</code>

     {
-      "remotes": ["default.json"],              # List of remote controllers that will be loaded on startup "ir_gpio_pin":  24,                       # GPIO pin where IR receiver is attached "logging": {
+      "remotes": ["default.json"],              # List of remote controllers that will be loaded on startup "ir_gpio_pin":  24,                       # GPIO pin where IR receiver is attached "enable_ir_remote": true,                 # Whether to listen to IR events "enable_usb_remote": false,               # Whether to listen to USB keyboard events or not "keyboard_event_type": "up",              # up/down - generate event on key press (down) or key release (up) "logging": {
         "level": "INFO",                        # Level of console logs "file_level": "DEBUG",                  # Level of file logs